123rd Illinois Infantry Regiment: Post Chickamauga

 During the Siege of Chattanooga, the Lightning Brigade disbanded, and four of its regiments shifted to the Cavalry Corps where they served for the remainder of the war.
 The 123rd and the 72nd Indiana were sent to the 3rd Brigade of the 2nd Division.
+Late in the war, the regiment pursued Confederate General John Bell Hood.
+The unit was instrumental in the capture of former Confederate capital Montgomery, Alabama.

 During the Battle of Selma, First Lieutenant O. J. McManus, Sergeants J. S. Mullen and Henry E. Cross, Corporal McMurry and Privates Daniel Cook, John Bowman, Marion White and Henry Woodruff were killed, with 50 wounded, including Lieutenant Colonel Biggs, Adjutant L. B. Bane, Captains W. E. Adams and Owen Wiley, Lieutenants Alex.
 McNutt and J. R. Harding.

-Late in the war, the regiment pursued Confederate General John Bell Hood.
-The unit was instrumental in the capture of former Confederate capital Montgomery, Alabama.

 In June 1865 new recruits and some veterans were transferred to the 61st Regiment as the 123rd prepared to disband.
 Those who remained were mustered out June 27, 1865, by Captain L. M. Hosea and formally discharged at Springfield, Illinois, on July 11, 1865.